ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation

 Therefore, the proposed network architecture is designed to integrate local spatial pattern recognition (via CNNs), stable and hierarchical feature propagation (via residual connections), and global context modeling (via attention), offering a unified solution for learning discriminative representations from raw tabular data.
-As we will see in the next sections, an effective combination of these components allows our ClustRecNet model to deliver quality performance on complex clustering classification tasks.
+As we will see in the next sections, an effective combination of these components, ClustRecNet, delivers quality performance on complex clustering classification tasks.